wxr72412/BNRL/README.md

-The codes and datsets of TAI paper.
+The codes and datsets of TAI manuscript.